Role of Douglas Haig in 1918: Storming the Hindenburg Line

 The Allied "Grand Offensive", planned by Foch and Haig, now began, the most important attack being that on the Hindenburg Line.
 Haig spent 26 September touring senior British Headquarters, contrasting Rawlinson's optimism with Byng's caution, and – at Monash's request – giving a short pep talk and shaking hands with senior officers of the Australian Corps.
 On that day the Franco-American attack began in the Meuse-Argonne, then on 27 September British First and Third Armies attacked.
 First Army, which included the Canadian Corps, had to cross three trench systems and the Canal du Nord (dry but 100 feet wide), pinning many German reserves in five days of hard fighting and in due course penetrating 6 miles over a 12-mile front and taking 10,000 prisoners.
 On 28 September the Flanders Army Group (GAF) attacked in Flanders, eventually advancing six miles and almost reaching Roulers, which had been the immediate objective of the Third Ypres Offensive the previous autumn.
 On 29 September Fourth Army attacked, including the famous crossing of the St Quentin Canal (35 feet wide and 6 feet deep) by 46th Division, part of IX Corps, the men using lifebelts taken from Channel Ferries, after a mustard gas bombardment.
 Fourth Army was attacking forces of roughly equal strength, with the Australians (including the US 27th and 30th Divisions) covered by 1,488 guns and massed Vickers Guns.
 Rawlinson's artillery density was equal only to that of 1 July 1916 but infantry had more organic firepower now.
-There were conflicting reports as to whether the US II Corps had captured the crossing over Bellincourt Tunnel (where the canal disappeared underground) – when asked for guidance by Monash, Haig ordered that his own attack must proceed as planned, even if American troops were killed by friendly fire.
+There were conflicting reports as to whether the US II Corps had captured the crossing over Bellincourt Tunnel – when asked for guidance by Monash, Haig ordered that his own attack must proceed as planned, even if American troops were killed by friendly fire.
 A cavalry brigade commanded by Haig's cousin, Brigadier-General Neil Haig, was briefly committed to dismount and fight as infantry.
 By early October Fourth Army was through the Beaurevoir (German Reserve) Line and into open country.
 In late September Bulgaria sought an armistice, which also contributed to Ludendorff wanting an end to the war.